 • ensuring all meats are cooked thoroughly.
 When you are preparing food, you should always:

-• practice good respiratory etiquette and if you have symptoms of a respiratory illness you should avoid preparing food for other people.
+• practise good respiratory etiquette and if you have symptoms of a respiratory illness you should avoid preparing food for other people.

-• Keeping safe from COVID-19 does not mean having no social life for yourself or those in your care
+• Keeping safe from COVID-19 does not mean having any social life for yourself or those in your care

 • It is important to maintain relationships